 When you submit the required annual report to the FDA or you submit required reports to your sponsor, you must provide a copy of that report to the IRB.
 You may submit the report with your IRB continuing review application.

 When a physician provides emergency medical care to a participant without prior IRB review and approval, to the extent permitted by law, such activities will not be recognized as research and the data cannot be used in support of the research.

-When you have completed the study, (no further participant enrollment, interactions, interventions or data analysis) or stopped work on it, you must submit a final report to the IRB using the final report form.
+When you have completed the study, (no further participant enrollment, interactions, interventions or data analysis) or stopped work on it, you must submit a closure submission to the IRB using the electronic submission system.